tashfiquechoudhury/Motor-Control-Design/README.md

 # Motor-Control-Design
-M1 shows all calculations as per NEC and provided references\
+M1.xlsx shows all calculations as per NEC and provided references\
-The AutoCAD file shows the drawing\
+The AutoCAD file (Practice.dwg) shows the drawing\
-Reference files has all the references used\
+References.docx file has all the references used\
-The Electrical Design Task file shows what I have designed
+The Electrical Design Task.pdf file shows what I have designed